-Children in our Big Nursery provision (3-4 years) are further improving and refining their fine motor skills and becoming more focussed at creating marks for meaning.
-Children talk about their own experiences, telling stories through their drawings.
+Children in our Big Nursery provision (3-4 years) are developing confidence in their fine motor skills and becoming interested in creating marks for meaning.
+Children talk about their own experiences telling stories through their drawings.

-Children are becoming confident in holding writing tools with a pincer rather than a palmar grip.
+Children are becoming confident in holding writing tools with a pincer grip rather than a palmar grip.